-In alignment with the expected Project impacts (based on ESIA Volume 2), the following table provides a list of plans and procedures that are expected as a minimum to be linked to the CESMP and/or OESMP.
+In alignment with the expected Projects impacts (based on ESIA Volume 2 and the ESIA Addendum), the following table provides a list of plans and procedures that are expected as a minimum to be linked to the CESMPs and/or OESMP.
 This includes some key requirements for inclusion to each plan.

-Table 7-1 ESIA Required Plans and Procedures
+Table 7-1 ESIA Required Plans and Procedures for Bash 500MW & Bash 52MW WFs